While we walk into the future, everything must be “new.”

 Many settlers were moving to this city before its born.
-Any time “something” was landing to Naples, the city was taking it, and learning from it.
+Whenever “something” was landing in Naples, the city was taking it and learning from it.
 And any time the city “was borning again” as a “new city” (NEA – POLIS) embracing and welcoming any new arrival.

 The NeoNeapolitan pizza idea